dimagi/commcare-hq/docs/couch_to_sql_models.rst

 - A new model and a management command that fetches all couch docs and creates or updates the corresponding SQL model(s).

   - Start by running the management command ``evaluate_couch_model_for_sql django_app_name MyDocType`` on a production environment.
-This will produce code to add to your models file and also a new management command.
+This will produce code to add to your models file, a new management command and also a test which will ensure that the couch model and sql model has same attributes.

     - The reason to run on production is that it will examine existing documents to help determine things like ``max_length``.
 This also means it can take a while.
 If you have reasonable data locally, running it locally is fine - but since the sql class will often have stricter data validation than couch, it's good to run it on prod at some point.